DEATH VALLEY NATIONAL PARK, CALIFORNIA

 One of the darkest skies to be found in America, full of extreme conditions and opportunity for remarkable images.

-Workshop begins at noon on Nov 15 and ends after the shoot the night of Nov 19th
+Workshop began at noon on Nov 15 and ended after the shoot the night of Nov 19th

 Workshop leaders: Lance Keimig & Chris Nicholson (learn more about your teachers)

 Official NPS website: Death Valley National Park